aplteam/Tatin/docs/PublishingPackages.md

   This is used to publish beta versions that your team might want to use.
 This has the second-highest priority.

-  This is used to publish beta versions that your team might want to use.
-This has the second-highest priority.

 * Your company also runs a Tatin Server used for productive packages.

 * Your packages may depend on packages published on Tatin's principal server, known as `[tatin]`.

-  Of the four Registries, this one should probably have the lowest priority.
+  Of the four Registries, this one should have the lowest priority.

 * You might also have the test Registry defined in your user settings, but with a priority of `0` so that it will be ignored when Registries are scanned for packages, but you could still use it.